Explainable Activity Recognition for Smart Home Systems: Conclusion

 \section{Conclusion}

 While smart home systems have the potential to provide services that can help improve the quality of life of their occupants, they are not perfect systems.
-Inconsistencies in their underlying activity recognition systems can exist and may cause an end user to wonder "Why did the smart home do that?"

-In this work, we leverage the field of Explainable AI to contribute XAI methodologies towards explainable activity recognition such that we can provide meaningful explanations to end users about a smart home's activity recognition.
-To do so, we first preserve the multivariate nature of smart home sensor data (both timestep and sensor event information) and leverage state-of-the-art XAI models--LIME, SHAP, and Anchors--to extract the most contributing feature information towards an activity recognition label.
-In this process, we introduced an improvement to LIME, which we call LIME+, that additionally provides the durational importance of a sensor event.
-We utilize the outputs of each XAI model to generate template-based natural language explanations.
-We evaluated each XAI explanation type in two manners.
-First, we analyzed the explanation accuracy from all XAI models as well as their computational efficiency.
-We then evaluated the XAI explanation types with end users to understand how effective they are in helping end users understand a smart home's activity recognition.

-From our results, we find that SHAP based explanations produce the most accurate explanations (92\% of explanations) compared to the other XAI models.
-We also learned that SHAP based explanations are most effective in increasing users' confidence in the correctness of an AR model and that users significantly prefer XAI-based natural language explanation over a simple activity label.
+Inconsistencies in their underlying activity recognition systems do exist and may cause smart home users (i.e., household occupants, remote caregivers) to wonder "Why did the smart home do that?"
+In this work, we contribute an explainable HAR framework that leverages explainable AI techniques and a leading HAR model to generate meaningful explanations to end users about a smart home's activity recognition.
+We first preserve the multivariate nature of smart home sensor data (both timestep and sensor event information) and then leverage state-of-the-art XAI models--LIME, SHAP, and Anchors--to extract the most contributing feature information towards an activity recognition label.
+In our framework, we utilize the outputs of each XAI model to generate template-based natural language explanations that explain the HAR model's predictions.
+We evaluate our explainable HAR framework through two evaluations.
+First, we perform an expert analysis and examine the explanation sensibility as well as their computational efficiency of all XAI models to understand how transferable these XAI techniques are to explaining multivariate activity recognition data.
+Second, we evaluate the XAI explanation types with end users, in the context of synchronous and asynchronous remote monitoring, to understand user preferences of each explanation type as well as perceived confidence in the HAR system.
+From our results, we find that users significantly prefer explanations from our explainable activity recognition framework, underscoring the need for such systems.
+Additionally, we find SHAP based explanations produce the most sensible explanations compared to the other XAI models.
+We also observe that SHAP based explanations are most effective in increasing users' confidence in the correctness of an HAR model in both user studies.